-- Show schedules from teacher training meetings provided during summer orientation programs as well as during the school year. - ii.
-Description of specific faculty training - F.5.
+- F.6.
 Classroom Observation: The school shall have written procedures that describe regular and ongoing supervision and classroom observation of all teachers.
 Policies should require written year-end evaluations for every teacher. - a.
-Principle: Regular and ongoing supervision of teachers is necessary to ensure teachers continue to teach classically.

-- i.
-Completed faculty evaluations include items for teachers to improve on.
-Evaluations don't solely consist of praise and positive affirmations. - c.
+Principle: Regular and ongoing supervision of teachers is necessary to ensure teachers continue to teach classically. - e.
+Indicators: - Completed faculty evaluations include items for teachers to improve on.
+Evaluations don't solely consist of praise and positive affirmations. - e.
 Documentation should include: - i.
 Faculty Handbook, which shows policy addressing observation and supervision of teachers - ii.
 Job description of the administrator assigned these responsibilities - iii.
 Summary of specific faculty observations conducted during the previous year - G. Student Work Samples.
 The school must provide sample student work along with the self-study. - a.
-Principle: This provides the visit committee with another means to evaluate the school. - b.
+Principle: This provides the visit committee with another means to evaluate the school. - e.
 Documentation: Include scanned copies of student work in these areas: - i.
-Assignments that show instruction in phonics - ii.
-Writing assignments from all levels, especially ones showing teacher corrections, including two from logic school and two from rhetoric school - iii.
-Examples of poetry writing from all levels - iv.
-Examples of tests from all levels - v.
+Assignments that show instruction in phonics

+- ii.
+Writing assignments from all levels, especially ones showing teacher corrections, including two from logic school and two from rhetoric school

+- iii.
+Examples of poetry writing from all levels

+- iv.
+Examples of tests from all levels

+- v.
 Assignments from Latin

 - vi.
 Assignments from logic

 - vii.
 A senior thesis (from rhetoric)

-- viii.
-Photos of student art work
+- viii.Photos of student art work